 - Take a food processor or blender jar.

-- Blend everything to form a rough paste.
+- Now add basil leaves to the food processor and blend it continuously until you reach the desired consistency.
 If you wish, you can grind it into a smooth paste.
-I like it to be a little gritty.
+I like it to be a little chunkier.100 gms fresh basil leaves

-- Store the pesto sauce in the clean and dry glass jars.
-Top the almond pesto with some olive oil to prevent oxidization.
+- Transfer this vegan pesto sauce into clean, dry glass jars or airtight containers.
+Top the basil pesto with some olive oil to prevent oxidization.

 Notes